t9md/atom-hydrogen-helpers/README.md

 # commands

-Currently this package provide following two commands
+Currently this package provide following commands

 - `hydrogen-helper:toggle-line-cells`: add or remove `cell` to end of each selected lines.
+- `hydrogen-helper:clear-all-line-cells`: clear all line-cells placed on each end of lines.
 - `hydrogen-helper:restart-kernel-and-run-all`

 # keymap